khulnasoft-lab/design.khulnasoft.com/contents/usability/ai-human-interaction.md

 ### Patterns

 <todo>Add content about each pattern.
-In the meantime, you can see some of the patterns we have identified in this [video](https://youtu.be/UXCz2xst_zg) ([slides](https://docs.google.com/presentation/d/1rO2BpI2WZC9Dxhv7oVR6XHk8GMb77AswESYcDANnQhA/edit?usp=sharing) and [internal Figma](https://www.figma.com/file/s4TP1i2Akd1VTh4jhbg234/AI-prioritized-prototypes?type=design&node-id=2766-82606&t=zllXY21ifWzgeCq1-4)).</todo>
+In the meantime, you can see some of the patterns we have identified in this [video](https://youtu.be/UXCz2xst_zg) ([slides](https://docs.google.com/presentation/d/1rO2BpI2WZC9Dxhv7oVR6XHk8GMb77AswESYcDANnQhA/edit?usp=sharing) and [internal Figma file](https://www.figma.com/file/s4TP1i2Akd1VTh4jhbg234/AI-prioritized-prototypes?type=design&node-id=2766-82606&t=zllXY21ifWzgeCq1-4)).</todo>

 ## Related patterns